sourcegraph/sourcegraph-public-snapshot/doc/cody/capabilities/commands.md

   Values:
   - `"ask"` — Focus the chat view and add to the current chat
-  - `"inline"` — Start a new inline chat
   - `"insert"` — Insert the response above the code
   - `"edit"` — Edit highlighted code with the response